Skip to content

 Right now, she’s also deepening her understanding of computational analysis and new product design.
 In other words, even while Heather insists she’s still learning how to navigate the organization—and Johnson & Johnson is, after all, the world’s largest broadly based healthcare company, so that’s understandable—it’s also clear just how far she’s already come.

-Re-Ignite Your Career with Johnson & Johnson Today
+Re-Ignite your career with Johnson & Johnson today

 Today, Heather’s getting ready for her first 50K race—an event that just so happens to coincide with her 30th birthday.
 And what better way to commemorate and celebrate the distance she’s covered so far?
 Plus, if Heather’s footprints point the way to a journey that you’d like to make, we can’t wait to hear from you.
 Learn more about the Re-Ignite program—or apply for your spot on one of our dynamic teams today!